skshadan/TTS-RVC-API/README.md

 ```
 ## Feedback

-If you have any feedback, issues please reach out to us at shadankhantech@gmail.com
+If you have any feedback, issues please reach out to shadankhantech@gmail.com